IGBB/rohu-genome/manuscript.md

 | Standard only ^1^ | 3                       | 25258                       | 3311                      | 64331                         | NA                        |               |
 |                   |                         |                             |                           | Average                       | 1.982961434               | 0.9914807172  |
 |                   |                         |                             |                           | Standard Deviation            | 0.03607582                | 0.01803790999 |

 Table: Flow cytometry results for 5 *L. rohita* blood samples, measured twice.
-1) (Trout erthrocyte nuclei) Genome size = 5.19pg
+1) Trout erthrocyte nuclei: Genome size = 5.19pg.
-2) Genome estimate calculated as (average sample fluorescence/ average standard fluorescence * standard genome size ) in picograms DIPLOID (i.e., 2C)
+2) Genome estimate calculated as (average sample fluorescence/ average standard fluorescence * standard genome size ) in picograms DIPLOID (i.e., 2C).
 {#tbl:flowcyto}

 A total of 130.5 Gb of Nanopore long reads from 44.7 million read, and 261 Gb of Illumina short reads from 870 million pairs were produced, along with 382 million pairs (114 Gb) for the Hi-C library.